AlfioEmanueleFresta/practical-one-time-pad/worksheet.rst

 Internet connections).

-In this exercise we will demonstrate that OTP encryption is malleable and susceptible to ciphertext alteration.
-In particular an attacker, even without being able to decrypt the message, given they knows part of the message, they can also modify the content of the ciphertext to a different ciphertext.
+In this exercise we will demonstrate that OTP encryption is malleable and susceptible to ciphertext alteration, also known as bit-flipping attacks.
+In particular an attacker, even without being able to decrypt the message, given they knows part of the message, can also modify the content of the ciphertext to a different ciphertext.

 Using Usermin, browse to `/home/students/otp/`.
 You will find a Python file named `exercise2.py`.